raganwald/raganwald.github.com/index.md

 At PagerDuty, in addition to the [product](#i-ship-products) and [engineering growth](#i-lead-engineering-growth) outcomes above, I also collaborated across group and functional lines:

-- I was awarded PagerDuty's *Breakthrough* leadership award in 2019 and the *Inclusively Leading and Learning* award in 2022.
+- <a id="fnref:awards" role="doc-noteref"/>I was recognized with two leadership awards at PagerDuty.<a href="#:~:text=I%20treasure%20the%20tombstones%20for%20the%20Breakthrough%20and%20Inclusively%20Learning%20and%20Leading%20awards." class="footnote" rel="footnote" title="PagerDuty’s revenue growth">10</a>
 - I developed an internal capability supporting refined product management shipping strategies.
 - I ideated and prototyped features and products in partnership with my Product and Leadership colleagues.
 - I led our own Incident Management practice.